IndieCoderMM/smart-one-ai/README.md

 ## 🔥 Features

+- Speech recognition: Listen to the user's input through a microphone and transcribe into text
-- Natural language processing: Able to understand user requests in natural language
+- Natural language processing: Able to understand the meaning and context of user's input
 - Quick and accurate response: Efficient and seamless communication
+- Contextual understanding: Remember previous interactions and give more relevant responses
-- Information provision: Provide information on a wide range of topics
+- Knowledge base: Provide information on a wide range of topics
 - Audio output: Provide responses in audio form
 - User-friendly GUI: Simple and intuitive interface